 In-depth, illustrated articles featuring relatively recherché attractions with qualities that make them worth visiting – or at least stopping to admire on your way past.

-Nuggets is a new section with brief articles on subjects as varied as the City of London dragons, the church of St Clement Danes (its origins and its oranges) and an in-depth report on the conversion of Centre Point to residential use.
+Nuggets is a new section with brief articles on subjects as varied as the City of London dragons, the church of St Clement Danes, once-famous quack Dr Katerfelto and all you need to know about the Knowledge.

-New this week in The Guide: the past, present and future of the Geffrye Museum (shown above) – which features domestic interiors from the past 400 years in the rooms of converted almshouses.
+New in The Guide: the past, present and future of the Geffrye Museum (shown above) – which features domestic interiors from the past 400 years in the rooms of converted almshouses.